-Whether you’ve been shipping for years or are new to shipping, we’ve compiled a handy list to give you a better idea of what to keep in mind in order to optimize the process and ensure that you always get the best rates on shipping your freight.
+To help, we’ve compiled a handy list to give you a better idea of what to keep in mind to optimize the process and ensure that you always get the best freight shipping rate.

 10. Consolidate Shipping

-When FreightCenter analyzes a new client’s shipping history, we often uncover multiple shipments to and from the same location over a short period of time.
-If you find yourself shipping to the same location on a regular basis, consider consolidating your shipments into larger, less frequent shipments whenever possible.
+Do you ship to and from the same location on a regular basis?
+If so, consider consolidating your shipments into larger, less frequent shipments whenever possible.

-Our in-depth analysis of thousands of shipments shows that the average shipper can save up to 92%—on average—by consolidating their shipments.
-In fact, a large percentage of shippers can save 100% by doubling up on their shipments.
+Our in-depth analysis of thousands of shipments shows that the average shipper can save up to 90%—on average—by consolidating their shipments.

 9. Understand Carrier Lanes (Freight Route Imbalances)

-- Headhaul refers to the initial primary shipment; the order that gets the truck on the street in the first place.
-Carriers charge you a premium because they don’t need any business in theheadhaul lane; their trucks are often already full.
+- Headhaul refers to the initial shipment or the order that gets the truck on the road in the first place.
+Carriers charge a premium for headhaul because they don’t have any other business in the headhaul lane.
+Their other trucks are often already full.

-- Backhaul is cargo that is shipped on the return trip.
-No carrier wants to be paying for an empty return, so backhaul rates are typically discounted significantly.
+- Backhaul lane is cargo that is shipped on the return trip.
+No carrier wants to be paying for an empty trailer, so backhaul rates are typically significantly discounted.

 8. Understand Carrier Liability

-Recently, a customer came to FreightCenter after their current carrier paid them only $200 when a shipment valued at $10,000 was damaged in transit.
-Their unhappiness was understandable, and also avoidable.
-Using a freight logistics company such as FreightCenter could allow you to add FULL insurance to your shipment through a licensed insurance company.
-This reduces losses due to the limitations of the Carrier’s limited liability.
+Recently, a customer came to FreightCenter after their current carrier paid them only $200 when a shipment valued at $10,000 was damaged during transit.
+Their unhappiness was understandable and also avoidable.
+The client didn’t fully understand the carrier’s liability coverage, and therefore, the client didn’t get the necessary additional freight insurance.

 6. Minimize Empty Space on a Pallet